 So you’ve created your mission statement and compiled your media kit.
 The next step is planning your PR strategy.
 You can break this down into two parts: setting media goals and planning media activity.

-Much like any other goal, your media goals will determine what kind of publications you need to reach out to and the type of narrative you need to establish.
+As with any other goal, your media goals will determine what kind of publications you need to reach out to and the type of narrative you need to establish.
 Media goals are often linked with business goals and can include: securing funding, launching a new product, and growing a user base.
 As with the process of developing your mission statement and media kit, defining your media goals will give your PR strategy a sense of direction.

 Planning media activity will also help you develop an effective strategy.
-This would initially be a rough plan because generally PR is about responding quickly to current events and monetizing on trends, so it is hard to plan every little detail months in advance.
+This would initially be a rough plan because PR is about responding quickly to current events and monetizing on trends, so it is hard to plan every little detail months in advance.
 Focus on things that you know are set in stone, like beta launches, full product launches, major releases, and any other events that you had planned.
 From here, you can fill in the blanks with content inspired by current events.
-For example, a piece addressing the economic impact of COVID-19 and offering advice and resources for startups and small businesses would interest the public and get attention.
+For example, a piece addressing the current economic landscape and offering advice and resources for startups and small businesses would interest the public and get attention.

 Now it’s time to execute your plan.
 As mentioned before, it’s important to target the right media.
 You need to think of your target audience and approach media outlets that work closely with that audience.
 It’s best to identify and approach relevant media outlets then perform targeted media outreach and pitching.
 Pitches sent to a journalist’s personal email address are generally more likely to be noticed than those sent to a general inquiries email address.
 At this step, it’s worth spending extra money on a public relations agency like Pressfarm which can build a media list and run a targeted media outreach campaign for you.

 You need to build relationships with media outlets from the outset.
 “Ask not what a journalist or influencer can do for you, but what you can do for a journalist or influencer.”
 It’s all about a give-and-take relationship.
-Some ways to build relationships with journalists are through networking at events, engaging on social media, and offering an expert comment on news stories.
+Some ways to build relationships with journalists are through networking at events, engaging on social media, and offering expert commentary on news stories.
 Something as simple as alerting a journalist about a typo a story they’ve published could go a long way towards building trust with that journalist.

 When you are developing your pitch, it is important to evaluate just how important and newsworthy it is from the media outlet’s perspective.
 You can measure this with 5 factors: timing, significance, proximity, prominence, and human interest.
 Understanding these factors will give you a realistic idea of the type of publication you should reach out to.